sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 ## Intro
-In this exercise, you will be enhancing the **Cart** page of the SAP Build CodeJam app with data and functionality.
+In this exercise, you will be enhancing the **Cart** page of the SAP Build CodeJam app.

+You will:

-Specifically, you will retrieve data from our CAP service – which we created for this CodeJam to maintain the data for our cart and later for the order once it is requested.
-You will then bind that data to your UI components, as well as logic for deleting data from the CAP service.
+- Retrieve data from our CAP service – which we created for this CodeJam to maintain the data for your cart and later for the order once it is requested.

+- Bind that data to your UI components.

+- Create logic for deleting an order item from the cart (i.e., from the CAP service).

+>A CAP service is a service built with the Cloud Application Programming Model.
+CAP is beyond the scope of this CodeJam, though we offer a separate CodeJam just on CAP.
+For more information about CAP, see [SAP Cloud Application Programming Model](https://pages.community.sap.com/topics/cloud-application-programming).